 In a recent interview with Woodstock Magazine, Amy Helm shed light on her new upcoming solo album.
 Slated for a June debut release, Amy Helm and The Handsome Strangers will perform at Mountain Jam and will continue to perform on stages and festivals throughout the year.

-This body of work is her first endeavor to front a band, featuring her strong angelic voice as well as her talents on multiple instruments, including mandolin and guitar.
+This body of work is Amy Helm’s first endeavor to front a band, featuring her strong angelic voice as well as her talents on multiple instruments, including mandolin and guitar.

 Helm says, “It has taken me some work to meet the physical challenge of singing and playing up front for an entire show.”